Kärcher Battery-powered multifunction lamp MFL 2-18

 Battery-powered multifunction lamp MFL 2-18

-The battery-powered multifunction lamp brings light into the darkness wherever it is needed.
+The battery-powered multifunctional lamp brings light into the darkness wherever it is needed.
 Includes power bank function for charging electronic devices, such as smartphones or tablets.

 Features and benefits